 Customers are naturally skeptical of signing an annual contract of any kind, especially if they’re new to your company, so it’s critical you give your technicians the tools to quickly and easily sell the benefits of an HVAC maintenance contract and show them why HVAC checkups are worth it.

 1. Club memberships

-Hunter says he prefers to call them club memberships because they’re something that benefits the company, customers and the techs.
+Hunter says he prefers to call them club memberships because they’re something that benefits the company, customers, and the techs.
 Hunter helps train contractors and service business owners as co-founder of Go Time Success Group.

 2. Build customer relationships

-For every month that customer remains under contract, the tech should get a percentage of each membership they’ve sold.
+For every month that homeowner remains under contract, the tech should get a percentage of each membership they’ve sold.
 Over the years, that monthly income adds up to enough of an incentive to keep techs on staff for much longer.
 It also establishes a bond between your technicians and their customers.

 “When the time comes and a customer needs a big replacement, there’s no longer a bidding situation,” Hunter says.
 “They’re dealing with a trusted friend.”